Additive posets, CW-complexes, and graphs: Plain additive posets

 \subsection{Separating functionals}

 It is useful to reformulate plainness in terms of linear functionals.
-By a linear functional on an additive poset~$A$, we mean a group homomorphism $A \to \Z/2\Z$, i.e, an element of the dual $\Z/2\Z$-vector space A linear functional $f : A \to \Z/2\Z$ is \emph{order-preserving} if it is a morphism of additive posets $A \to (\Z/2\Z, \leq_t)$.
+By a linear functional on an additive poset~$A$, we mean a group homomorphism $A \to \Z/2\Z$.
+A linear functional $f : A \to \Z/2\Z$ is \emph{order-preserving} if it is a morphism of additive posets $A \to (\Z/2\Z, \leq_t)$.
 In other words, $f $ is order-preserving if for any $a,b\in A$ such that $a \leq b$, we have $f(a) \leq_t f(b)$.